> The Copper Family > Songs > The Trooper

 Jumbo Brightwell sang The Blacksmith’s Daughter to Keith Summers in between 1975 and 1977.
 This recording was published in 1978 on the Topic anthology of traditional songs and music from Suffolk, Sing, Say and Play.

-Jumbo Brightwell appeared on the first radio broadcast in 1939 of Suffolk music from the Eel’s Foot Inn and has since had a record made of this fine singing [Songs from the Eel's Foot].
+Jumbo Brightwell appeared on the first radio broadcast in 1939 of Suffolk music from the Eel’s Foot Inn and has since had a record made of this fine singing [Songs From the Eel’s Foot].
 In his youth he would bike with his father Velvet to the pub on a Saturday night and it was here that he picked up many of his songs from older men such as Diddy and Crutter Cook, Edgar Button and Percy Smith.
 In addition, Jumbo was an excellent steel quoits player and very often matches at surrounding villages would be followed by a sing-song in the local.
 On this record Jumbo sings the first song he ever learnt, The Blacksmith’s Daughter, which he picked up as a boy standing outside Glemham Lion while minding the ponies for local farmworkers.

-Danny Brazil sang The Croppy Tailor to Gwilym Davies at Staverton, Glos., on 5 May 1978.
-This recording was included in 2007 on the Brazil Family's Musical Tradition anthology Down By the Old Riverside.
+Danny Brazil sang The Croppy Tailor to Gwilym Davies at Staverton, Gloucestershire, on 5 May 1978.
+This recording was included in 2007 on the Brazil Family’s Musical Tradition anthology Down By the Old Riverside.